bnk7/VPE_Parsers/README.md

 source and type.
 The user should change the commented variables in each code file to switch to a different test sentence group.

+## Citation
+Per the request of the author, please cite Kulkarni et al. (2022) if you use the parts of this repository written by them.

 ## References

 Canavan, Alexandra, David Graff, and George Zipperlen (1997).
 CALLHOME American English Speech.
 Linguistic Data